pgtipping/Synthalyst/memory-bank/activeContext.md

-# Active Context - [2025-03-06]
+# Active Context - [2025-03-07]

 ## Current Focus

-- **Standalone First, Integration Second Strategy**: We've shifted our development approach to prioritize completing standalone functionality for each HR tool before implementing integrated features.
+- **Standalone First, Integration Second Strategy**: We're continuing to follow our development approach that prioritizes completing standalone functionality for each HR tool before implementing integrated features.
 This ensures each tool delivers clear value independently while setting the foundation for premium integration features.

 - **Competency Manager Enhancement**: Currently focused on completing the standalone competency manager with industry-specific suggestions, visualization options, and improved framework management features.
 This aligns with our standalone-first strategy by ensuring the tool delivers maximum value without requiring integration with other tools.